-We would generally not consider the referral by a registrant of a client to a registered dealer to constitute trading by the referring registrant if, in the referral:
+We would-generally not consider the referral of a client by a registrant-of a client to a registered dealer to constitute trading by the referring registrant if, in the referral:

-- the referring registrant does not make any statement to the client about the merits of a specific security or trade, - the referring registrant does not make any recommendation or otherwise represent to the client that a specific trade is suitable for that client or another person or company, and - the referring registrant does not accept any instructions from the client in respect of trades to be made by the registered dealer.
+- the referring registrant does not make makes any statement to the client about the merits of a specific security or trade. - the referring registrant does not make makes any recommendation or otherwise represent to the client that a specific trade is suitable for that client or another person or company, and or - the referring registrant does not acceptaccepts any instructions from the client in respect of trades to be made by the registered dealer.